stormasm/nudev/src/cli.md

 Its main job is to do two things:

 * *parsing* which takes in the user input string and creates a block
-* *evaluation* which creates values from expressions by calling eval_block
+* *evaluation* which creates values from pipelines and expressions by calling eval_block